6 Tasks for Efficient Google Workspace Admin

 Cybersecurity is a top concern among everyone today, including business leaders.
 It must be viewed as important!
 Cybersecurity is no longer simply an IT problem, but it is a real business problem.
 Businesses who fail to take it seriously won’t be in business long.

 Organizations today with apps that synchronize on-premise files such as Google Backup and Sync can easily sync ransomware from on-premise file systems up to the Google Workspace public cloud.
-Additionally, if malicious third-party apps are connected to the Google Workspace environment, they can also be a vector for malware entering the G Suite organization.
+Additionally, if malicious third-party apps are connected to the Google Workspace environment, they can also be a vector for malware entering the Google Workspace organization.
 The problem with ransomware is that it silently encrypts files until announcing itself after the damage is already one.

 Google Workspace Admin tasks